ludcila/CHT-preCICE/documentation/user/1-precice.md

 - Nearest projection (requires specifying the vertices that constitute the faces, but the data must be located at the nodes!)
 - Radial basis functions (several different types available)

+Furthermore, each of these mapping schemes can be either consistent or conservative:

+- Conservative mapping: sum of the data values is equal on both sides of the mapping
+- Consistent mapping: constants must be interpolated exactly

+> In this CHT implementation, only consistent mapping is used!
+Therefore it is not mentioned anymore in this document.
+Consistent mapping is always assumed.

 ## Coupling schemes

 In preCICE, the coupling scheme refers to whether the coupling is implicit or explicit, serial or parallel.
 In the literature, it may also refer to the type of partitioning (boundary conditions) used.